vthorrf/birm/README.md

-birm: Bayesian Item Response Models
+birm: Bayesian Item Response Models (version 0.2.5)
 =============

-This package is intended to be an "plug-and-play" tool for Bayesian Item Response Modeling.
+This package is intended to be a "plug-and-play" tool for Bayesian Item Response Modeling.
 Currently, specific unidimensional IRMs are implemented, but future versions will aim on adding more flexibility to the intermediary and advanced users.

 birm depends on LaplacesDemon, an open-source statistical package that is intended to provide a complete environment for Bayesian inference.

-This package should be considered experimental.
+This package should be considered experimental in this point of development.
 The following models are implemented:

 * Rasch model (`rasch` function)
 * Partial and Generalized Partial Credit models (`pcm` function)
 * Rating and Generalized Rating Scale models (`rsm` function)
 * 1, 2, 3, 4, and 5-Parameter Logistic models (`plm` function)
-* Strict Item Response model (`sirm` function)
+* Strict Rasch model (`sirm` function)
 * Bayesian Optimal Scoring (`optscr` function)
 * Generalized Graded Unfolding model (`ggum` function)
 * Fishburn models (`fishburn` function)

-All of the following estimation methods implemented in LaplacesDemon are available to use:
+All of the following estimation methods are available to use:

 * Laplace Approximation (`method = "LA"` argument)
 * Variational Bayes (`method = "VB"` argument)